corda/corda/docs/source/running-hsm-cert-generator.rst

 This is an example of what a tool configuration file might look like:
     .. literalinclude:: ../../network-management/generator.conf

-Invoke doorman with ``-?`` for a full list of supported command-line arguments.

 General configuration parameters
 --------------------------------
 Allowed parameters are: